For an accessible version or to translate, visit:

 Mood boost

-are brain power!
+Are brain power!
 Carbohydrate (complex and simple sugars) such a grains, cereals, rice, pasta, fruits, vegetables and milk provide glucose.
 Glucose is the main fuel for the brain.
 The brain needs about 20% of our daily energy needs to function optimally.

 Reflections